kjmjonline/go-minor/README.md

 #### <a name="ignore">IgnoreUnused</a>

-This function circumvents Go errors that are raised when code contains any unused constants, variables, amd/or functions.
+Silences Go errors from when code contains any unused constants, variables, amd/or functions.

 To silence these errors pass the name of each unused identifier to this function.